basarat/typescript-book/docs/styleguide/styleguide.md

 * Use `null` where its a part of the API or conventional

-> Reason: It is conventional in NodeJS e.g. `error` is `null` for NodeBack style callbacks.
+> Reason: It is conventional in Node.js e.g. `error` is `null` for NodeBack style callbacks.

 **Bad**
 ```ts